 Foster positive communication outside CATO regarding the committee’s work.

-Committee Leadership Team

-CATO’s leadership team is composed of

-Two Co-Chairs from representing college institutions.

-SBCTC Policy Associate for Accessible Technology or other appropriate SBCTC staff member.

 Chair Term

 Chairs serve for two years.
 Terms should be staggered such that there is one new Chair each year.

 Chair Selection

 Chairs may be recruited or nominated from the voting membership.
 In the case of a single nomination the selection may be approved by consensus.
 In the case of competing nominations, an electronic vote will be held.